britram/hugo-svbc/content/blog/009-sheepgoat-a.md

 I mashed in 20L water at 42&deg;C, and ran a five-rest mash program.
-While all of the recipes I looked at to build the grain bill used a single-temperature mash, I decided to use multiple rests.
+While all of the recipes I looked at to build the grain bill used a single-temperature mash, I decided to use multiple rests, honestly for no reason in particular.
 I took the temperatures from  [the previous recipe](/easter-steam/), but tweaked the timings.

 - 20 min @ 63&deg;C
 - 40 min @ 67&deg;C